-[†] Revenue of fiscal year prior to the event (consistent with GPDR penalties).
+Revenue of fiscal year prior to the event (consistent with GPDR penalties).
 Currencies converted based on rate at time of event.
+Current market capitalisation (Feb-21).
+Currencies converted based on rate at 31/12/2019.

 Noting that of the top four negative CAAR events in Table 2, three of them are related to electricity companies it would certainly be interesting to look at industry sector analysis as recommended by e.g. Tweneboah-Kodua et al. (2018).
 A breakdown by sector is shown in Table 3.
 Here it can be seen that the most reactive industry sector was Consumer Cyclical (-1.5%), however, only Utilities, Communication Services and Financial Services showed statistical significance of non-zero (negative) abnormal returns albeit only at the 10% level.